Verifying Custom Domain Email Addresses

 What Results to Expect

 Custom domains (non-catch-all): 95%+ definitive valid/invalid.
-Custom domains (catch-all): probability scores (0-100) per address.
+Custom domains (catch-all): confidence scores (0.0–1.0) per address.
 Provider detection accuracy: 99%+.
 Overall, custom domain verification is VeriMails' strongest use case because catch-all scoring delivers the most incremental value here.

 Frequently Asked Questions